 So, how much is enough?
 It’s reassuring to remember that you have a pretty powerful, innate ally in the fight against dehydration; your thirst instinct.
 If you pay attention to your body’s own signals and respond to the early signs of thirst you’re unlikely to get horribly dehydrated in a hurry.
 Yes, you’ll need to be aware of the need to drink more than you normally would when training in the UK, but that doesn’t mean you should stop listening to your body altogether.

 The reason to avoid mindless drinking is that excessive fluid consumption can have some pretty nasty effects on your performance and health.
-You may well have heard of ‘ as the condition has got in the last few years.
+You may well have heard of ‘hyponatremia’ as the condition has got more and more press coverage in the last few years.
 The word literally means “low (‘hypo’) blood sodium (‘natremia’)” and most often results from consumption of fluids to an extent that you actually dilute the concentration of sodium in your blood stream to dangerously low levels.
 Sodium is an electrolyte critical for a variety of functions in the body, including maintenance of:

 - Cell membrane potentials

 If you drink far more than you need (without replacing sodium adequately through the foods you eat, or the fluids you take in) it can have very serious side effects.
 In an effort to maintain blood sodium levels in the face of water overload, the body shifts fluid from the blood stream into its own cells, causing them to swell up.
 At first this might just result in some slightly swollen fingers, ankles and a general feeling of malaise and lethargy.
 But, if allowed to progress, can also result in swelling of the brain, headaches, coma and even death in extreme cases.
 This is a partly why you will be issued with salt tablets with your ration of water at MdS; taking in adequate sodium along with the fluids you consume is helpful in maintaining levels in your blood stream.